 - Cases crossing multiple jurisdictions; and

 The Civil Division's legal practice includes both defensive and affirmative litigation.
-Each year, thousands of lawsuits against the government are filed as a result of its policies, laws, domestic and foreign operations, and entitlement programs, as well as law enforcement initiatives, military actions, and counterterrorism efforts.
+Each year, thousands of lawsuits against the government are filed as a result of its programs, policies, laws, and domestic and foreign operations, as well as law enforcement initiatives, military actions, and counterterrorism efforts.

-The Civil Division defeats billions of dollars in unmeritorious claims every year.
 In its affirmative litigation, the Division brings suits on behalf of the United States, primarily to recoup money lost through fraud, loan defaults, and the abuse of federal funds.
-Annually, hundreds of millions – and often billions – of dollars are returned to the treasury, Medicare, and other programs as a result of the Civil Division’s litigation efforts.
+Annually, hundreds of millions – and often billions – of dollars are returned to the Treasury, Medicare, and other programs as a result of the Civil Division’s litigation efforts.

 The Civil Division administers three compensation programs, the first created by the National Childhood Vaccine Injury Act of 1986, the second created by the 1990’s Radiation Exposure Compensation Act, and the third created by the James Zadroga 9/11 Health and Compensation Act of 2010.